ilkovi/DevOps/k8s/K8s_componentes/SECRETS.md

 Container remain portable across envionments.

-Secrets are exposed to pods via explicit declaration in por manifest and k8s APOI
+Secrets are exposed to pods via explicit declaration in pod manifest and k8s API

-NOTE:
+` NOTE:
-Prior k8s v 1.6 a root user in any node coudl revial all secrets That was fixed in the 1.7
+Prior k8s v 1.6 a root user in any node could revial all secrets That was fixed in the 1.7

+# 3 Types
+IT have 3 types of secrets

+* docker-registry

+* gneric - create a secret from local file/directority or literal value ( based64-encode it yourself )

+* tls - a secure certificate for ingress

+` NOTE
+Prior to Kubernetes 1.7, the API server stored secrets as plain text in etcd Now you have the option to encrypt them using the --experimental-encryption-provider-config option when launching the kube-apiserver.